Lovers (The Sleepy Jackson album)

-Lovers is the first album by the Australian band The Sleepy Jackson.
-The album entered the ARIA Album charts at #21, the UK Album Charts at #69 and the French Album Charts at #117.
+Lovers is the first album by the Australian band the Sleepy Jackson.
+The album entered the ARIA Albums Chart at number 21, the UK Albums Chart at number 69 and the French Albums Chart at number 117.

 The album was a minor commercial success, selling around 100,000 copies worldwide.

 At the ARIA Music Awards of 2003, the album was nominated for four awards.

 In October 2010, Lovers was listed in the book, 100 Best Australian Albums.